 You should tell them how you plan to share the guest post on social media and reply to readers’ comments.

-This is also a way to show commitment to the influential blogger especially if they engage well with their readers in the comments.
+This is also a way to show commitment to an influential blogger especially if they engage well with their readers in the comments.

 Getting featured on influential blogs can bring big benefits to your business.
 You can reach a new and bigger audience and gain more customers.

 But it has to start with better blogger outreach.
-This outreach helps you to get your name out there in front of new people and also improve your reputation in your industry.
+This outreach helps you to get your product out there in front of new people and also improve your reputation in your industry.

 To ensure a better outreach, you have to do a lot of research and get to know an influencer before making your requests.
 Likewise, you should help to share the post after it’s published.

 If you are interested in the process of ranking on top of search engines and want to learn more about SEO & content marketing read our Ultimate Guide to SEO for SaaS.